What is UPF clothing and do you need it?

 Although the uptake is slow, brands like Under Armour, Nike, Patagonia and Lululemon produce the odd UPF item.
 There are also UPF specific clothing companies around like Solbari and Coolibar.

 And then (of course) there's the LifeJacket range of clothing with our characteristic branding.
-Why would I miss the opportunity for a right hook?
+Why would I miss the opportunity for a sale??

 We spent years sourcing and testing fabrics so that we comply with European standards and can proudly label our clothing range as UV protective wear.

 Many fabrics in this world are treated with chemicals to block the sun.
 This treatment wears out after a certain number of washes.
 Our fabrics, by contrast, are UPF 50+ thanks to the technology of the weave and the specific threads we use.
 They will always protect you regardless of what you do to them.
-Our fabrics have also all been tested in laboratories so you can be confident the fabrics offer UPF 50+.
+All our fabrics (in all colours and styles) have been tested in laboratories so you can be confident they offer the maximum UPF 50+ rating.